SciML/Optimization.jl/docs/src/API/FAQ.md

 Alternatively, one can pre-process the values directly.
 For example, `log(abs(x))` is guaranteed to work.
 If one does this, there are two things to make note of.
 One is that the solution will not be transformed, and thus the transformation should be applied on `sol.u` as well.
-I.e., the solution could fine an optima for `x = -2`, and one should manually change this to `x = 2` if the `abs` version is used within the objective function.
-Note that many functions for this will introduce a disocontinuity in the derivative which can effect the optimization process.
+For example, the solution could find an optima for `x = -2`, and one should manually change this to `x = 2` if the `abs` version is used within the objective function.
+Note that many functions for this will introduce a discontinuity in the derivative which can affect the optimization process.

 Finally and relatedly, one can write the optimization with domain transformations in order to allow the optimization to take place in the full real set.
 For example, instead of optimizing `x in [0,Inf]`, one can optimize `exp(x) in [0,Inf]`